GalSim-developers/GalSim/INSTALL.md

 * the Python YAML parser and emitter module PyYAML (http://pyyaml.org/wiki/PyYAML)
-  Note: PyYAML is in fact only required for full config file parsing functionality, and can be ommitted if users are happy to use JSON-style config parsing
+  Note: PyYAML is in fact only required for full config file parsing functionality, and can be omitted if users are happy to use JSON-style config parsing or prefer to write python scripts directly.

 These should installed onto your Python system so that they can be imported by: